telekom/oscake-documentation/docs/running-ort.md

 If you want to prepare the configuration by yourself, you can follow the steps below:

-1. Adapt the ort.conf to your needs - you can use the [example](./examples/versionJan2022/ort.conf) and update the directory entries: `[yourFileStorageDirectory]` and `[yourScannerArchive]`.
+1. Adapt the ort.conf to your needs - you can use the [example](./examples/versionJan2022_2/ort.conf) and update the directory entries: `[yourFileStorageDirectory]`, `[[yourRawStorageDirectory]]` and `[yourScannerArchive]`.
 Specific  information about using commandline options for the scanner can be found [here](./configuration.md).
 2. Be sure that the directory `[yourFileStorageDirectory]` in `ort.conf` is empty.
 ORT has a mechanism to download only files which were not downloaded yet.
 As the OSCake-Reporter needs all the source code files, the directory **must be empty** before a new project is processed .
-3. Prepare the `license-classifications.yml` [file](./examples/versionJan2022/license-classifications.yml) and adapt it.
+3. Prepare the `license-classifications.yml` [file](./examples/versionJan2022_2/license-classifications.yml) and adapt it.
 ORT uses this file to categorize licenses according to the defined categories.
 The OSCake-Reporter needs the categorization: `instanced`.
-4. If you want to exclude some packages from being processed in a default way, create the [file](./examples/versionJan2022/.ort.yml) `.ort.yml` and copy it into the source code folder.
+4. If you want to exclude some packages from being processed in a default way, create the [file](./examples/versionJan2022_2/.ort.yml) `.ort.yml` and copy it into the source code folder.
 Depending on the used package manager, ORT can be configured to process the repository according to different scopes; e.g. Maven uses the scope "test" to show which packages are only used for testing the project.
-5. Customise the `oscake.conf` [configuration file](./examples/versionJan2022/oscake.conf).
+5. Customise the `oscake.conf` [configuration file](./examples/versionJan2022_2/oscake.conf).
 Details may be found [here](./configuration.md)
 6. Create your [workingDirectory].
 7. Create the [outputDirectory] - it can also be a sub directory of your working directory.
 8. Clone the GIT-Repo into your working directory - a directory `tdosca-tc05-simplhw` containing the requested source code is created.
-If you want to exclude some packages (because they are only needed for testing reasons), copy the file [.ort.yml](./examples/versionJan2022/.ort.yml) into the directory
+If you want to exclude some packages (because they are only needed for testing reasons), copy the file [.ort.yml](./examples/versionJan2022_2/.ort.yml) into the directory
  `[workingDirectory]/tdosca-tc05-simplhw/input-sources`
    `git clone https://github.com/Open-Source-Compliance/tdosca-tc05-simplhw.git`